Skip to content

 As Michael walks back into his father’s hometown, you can see the countryside surrounding the village of Forza d’Agrò.

-Afterwards, Michael and his men walk past an old church; the Cattedrale di Maria SS.
+Afterwards, Michael and his men walk past an old church, the Cattedrale di Maria SS.
 Annunziata e Assunta.

 After he meets Apollonia, he walks into the Bar Vitelli in Savoca to ask about her.
 This bar still exists today.

-In the Godfather II, during Vito’s father’s funeral, his older brother Paolo is shot by the same mob boss that killed his father.
+In Godfather II, during Vito’s father’s funeral, his older brother Paolo is shot by the same mob boss that killed his father.
 Vito’s mother visits the mob boss’ villa to beg for mercy on her only surviving son, only to be killed as well.
 Later in the film, Vito returns to Don Ciccio’s villa to exact revenge for murdering his entire family.
 The villa can be found on Via Vecchia Pozzillo.
 If you search for it on Google Maps, you’ll find it’s named after the film Villa Il Padrino Parte II.

-Now, we move on to The Godfather III, that is set in 1979, taking the family to Sicily as Michael’s now grown-up son, Anthony, makes his opera debut in Palermo, the capital city of Sicily.
+Now, we move on to The Godfather III, set in 1979, taking the family to Sicily as Michael’s now grown-up son, Anthony, makes his opera debut in Palermo, the capital city of Sicily.
 Of course, they visit Corleone, which we know is Forza d’Agrò.

 Peaches in Italy: Filming Locations in Call Me by Your Name

-A film of mass critical acclaim, Call Me by Your Name was first released in 2017.
-Nominated for numerous awards, it did incredibly well winning an Oscar and BAFTA for Best Adapted Screenplay.
+A film of mass critical acclaim, Call Me by Your Name, was first released in 2017.
+Nominated for numerous awards, it did incredibly well, winning an Oscar and BAFTA for Best Adapted Screenplay.
 The film also earned its lead actor, Timothée Chalamet, an Oscar and Golden Globe nomination for his role.

 call-me-by-your-name